 Location: Manitoulin Island Ontario

-Summary: the first time that Canadian law acknowledged that Aboriginal title to land existed prior to the colonization of the continent and was not merely derived from statutory law.
+Summary: the first time that Canadian law acknowledged that Aboriginal title to land existed before the colonization of the continent and was not merely derived from statutory law.

 Location: British Columbia